visualjeff/emberErrorHandler/README.md

 # emberErrorHandler
-Initializer used to handle http response / error codes.
+An example of how to use an Initializer used to handle http response / error codes.  app/initializer/http-error-handler.js does all of the work.
 =======